ehrpg/qstar/docs/character/perks.md

 ## Requirements

-Perks are usually restricted by category scores, [Skill][] values, or other stats.
+Perks are restricted by [Attributes][], [Skills][], or other stats.
 [Races][] or GM decisions providing perks ignore the requirement.

-If a perk states an [Attribute][] or [Skill][] requirement, the value has to be met.
-If the [Attribute][] or [Skill][] drops below the requirement, the character loses the benefit of the perk---but not the perk itself, in case the requirements are met once again.
+If a perk states an [Attribute][] or a [Skill][] requirement and either drops below the requirement, the character loses the benefit of the perk---but not the perk itself, in case the requirements are met once again.

 ## Character Perks